imvrusso/imvrusso/README.md

-## 👋 I'm Valerio

-I'm a data scientist at Cuebiq using machine learning to explore geospatial data.

-In my spare time, I like to play video games and watch Netflix shows (I'm a big fan of anime).

-I love traveling, training and eating.
+## Hi there, my name is Valerio.

+I’m a data scientist, minimalist and self-development nerd.
+I always try to keep things simple and live intentionally.

-Email: russovalerio.92@icloud.com | LinkedIn: [vrusso](https://www.linkedin.com/in/-vrusso/)
+Email: russovalerio.92@icloud.com | [LinkedIn](https://www.linkedin.com/in/-vrusso/)